Just Another Day in Paradise

 Friendship Fountain, Jacksonville, FL © Lloyd Lemons

-Freedom to live while continuing to resist.
+Freedom to live while continuing to resist

 It’s a sweltering summer here in NE Florida, as it’s been in many other areas of the US.
 It’s a great time to stay inside, shelter from the storm, and reevaluate some of life’s conundrums.
 I’ve been thinking a lot about the direction my life will take in the coming months and years.
 I think it would be wise for all Americans to consider their futures.